Lines of descent in the deterministic mutation-selection model with pairwise interaction

 In contrast, we aim at resolving all information contained in the evolving tree on the spot.
 This requires to transform (i.e. prune and graft) the eASG upon mutations via suitable operations, which we introduce in the next subsection; this leads to a second duality for~\eqref{eq:dlimitdiffeq}.
 It turns out that the resulting trees can be condensed even further, leading to a simpler process and to a third duality for~\eqref{eq:dlimitdiffeq}.
 We use this more tractable process in Section~\ref{sec:mainresults:subsec:application} to establish the connection between the long-term behaviour of the eASG and the bifurcation structure of~\eqref{eq:dlimitdiffeq}.
 Before we lay out the details of the transformations, we briefly explain the simplifications in the non-interactive case ($\gamma=0$), where the concepts become particularly transparent.
 This is the model treated in~\citep{BCH17}.

-Consider first an eASG \emph{in the absence of interaction and mutation}, for a given time horizon $t$, and consider the type distribution at the root.
-The root of the eASG gets the unfit type if and only if all leaves are assigned the unfit type; this follows from the pecking order and holds regardless of the tree topology.
+The root of an eASG \emph{without ternary branchings and mutations} gets the unfit type if and only if all leaves are assigned the unfit type; this follows from the type propagation and holds regardless of the tree structure.
 Now allow for mutations.
 The type of a marked vertex is determined by the type of the mutation mark.
 In particular, the types of the descendants of such a vertex do not propagate beyond that vertex and are thus irrelevant for the type of the root, so that we can remove (or \emph{prune}) them.
 If all such descendants are removed from the tree, only leaves can have marks.
-If at least one of them is marked with~$\circ$, the root gets the fit type, irrespective of the types of the other leaves; we thus stop reading the eASG and kill it, that is, send it to a cemetery point~$\Delta$.
-If there are no leaves marked with $\circ$, the root gets the unfit type if and only if all unmarked leaves are assigned the unfit type --- irrespective of the tree structure.
+If one of them is marked with~$\circ$, the root gets the fit type, irrespective of the types of the other leaves; we thus stop reading the eASG and kill it, that is, send it to a cemetery state~$\Delta$.
+If there is no leaf marked with $\circ$, the root gets the unfit type if and only if all unmarked leaves are assigned the unfit type --- irrespective of the tree structure.
 The pruning can be implemented dynamically as the eASG process evolves, and the information required for the root type can be condensed by only counting the number of unmarked leaves.